RadmehrA/SHACL-KGSDG-App/README.md

 Once the models are trained and saved, restart the Docker containers.
 The models will be automatically loaded in the next app run.

-> In the next section, you will find an explanation of how to use the pretrained models.
+> In the How to Use the App section, you can find an explanation of how to use the pretrained models.